-- Exposure to highly cyclical and confidence-sensitive industry: The nature of the airline industry presents a risk for bond holders due to it being cyclical, capital intensive, exposed to 'force majeure' events such as terrorism and global pandemics as well as the cost of jet fuel which fluctuates with movements in the underlying commodity.
-While the current pandemic has reached something of an inflection point as the first round of vaccine rollouts progress globally, material uncertainty around the depth and duration of the pandemic remain, particularly as the efficacy of vaccinations diminish and the need for further measures to limit the spread of the virus are sought. - Qantas has the ability to defer significant capital expenditure which can provide further cash or liquidity to meet short-term liquidity needs in response to cyclical factors.
-Increasing contribution from loyalty and freight services, which are likely to be less-susceptible to cyclical factors, should also provide an increasing proportion of earning with recurring characteristics. - International business exposed to strong competitive dynamics: Qantas' international business has underperformed financially in recent years due in large part to the increase in competition which has come with the deregulation of routes and heightened competition from state-sponsored competitors, who are unlikely to have the same financial hurdle rates compared with Qantas. - An output of Qantas' three-year recovery plan (see below for more details) has been a significant improvement in Qantas' cost base and unit cost performance--particularly within its domestic and international segments--which has improved Qantas' competitive position and yield premium compared with its competitors.
-While the COVID-19 pandemic is also likely to see the international segment underperform Qantas' domestic operations for some time, as international travel gradually resumes, stronger returns from the international segment should emerge. - Exposure to fuel and foreign exchange risks: Qantas, as is the case for all airlines, has a high exposure to oil price and foreign exchange.
-This is because fuel costs represent a material portion of total costs and these costs, together with aircraft purchases and aircraft leases, are typically denominated in US dollars. - To mitigate these risks to the greatest extent manageable, Qantas has historically maintained significant level of hedging. - High level of execution risk associated with its recovery plan and balance sheet repair initiatives: In response to the grounding of substantially all off the Qantas' fleet in March 2020 as a result of the COVID-19 pandemic, Qantas announced a three-year plan for recovery, looking to produce AUD15bn in cost savings by 2023, along with AUD1bn in annual (structural) cost savings from 2023.
+- Exposure to highly cyclical and confidence-sensitive industry: The nature of the airline industry presents a risk for bond holders due to it being cyclical, capital intensive, exposed to 'force majeure' events such as terrorism and global pandemics, as well as the cost of jet fuel which fluctuates with movements in the underlying commodity.
+While the worst of the COVID-19 pandemic has passed, material uncertainty remains around the length of time to recover to pre-pandemic levels.
+Qantas has the ability to defer significant capital expenditure, which can provide further cash or liquidity to meet short-term liquidity needs in response to cyclical factors.
+Increasing contribution from loyalty and freight services, which are likely to be less-susceptible to cyclical factors, should also provide an increasing proportion of earning with recurring characteristics. - International business exposed to strong competitive dynamics: Qantas' international business has underperformed financially in recent years due in large part to the increase in competition which has come with the deregulation of routes, and heightened competition from state-sponsored competitors, who are unlikely to have the same financial hurdle rates compared with Qantas.
+An output of Qantas' Three-Year Recovery Plan (see below for more details) has been a significant improvement in the Group's cost base and unit cost performance (particularly within its domestic and international segments), which has improved its competitive position and yield premium compared with its competitors.
+While continuing pandemic effects are causing the international segment to underperform Qantas' domestic operations, as international travel gradually resumes, stronger returns from the international segment should emerge. - Exposure to fuel and foreign exchange risks: Qantas, as is the case for all airlines, has a high exposure to oil price and foreign exchange.
+This is because fuel costs represent a material portion of total costs and these costs, together with aircraft purchases and aircraft leases, are typically denominated in US dollars.
+To mitigate these risks to the greatest extent manageable, Qantas has historically maintained significant level of hedging.
+Rising fuel prices will act as a drag on Qantas in the short-term with the Company expecting total costs to reach AUD5.0bn in FY23.
+Although hedging will play a part, Qantas will also pass on the price increases to customers in an attempt to reduce its exposure to higher costs. - High level of execution risk associated with its recovery plan and balance sheet repair initiatives: In response to the grounding of Qantas' fleet in March 2020 due to the pandemic, Qantas announced a three-year plan for recovery, looking to produce AUD15.0bn in cost savings by 2023, along with AUD1.0bn in annual (structural) cost savings from 2023.
 This included a reduction in its workforce of ~6,000 personnel.
-An inability to deliver the cost reductions as planned, or longer than expected border closures (noting international travel, including freight, accounts for 40% of pre-COVID revenues), could materially negatively impact Qantas' earnings over the coming years. - We note that progress to-date is ahead of target (Qantas has delivered structural savings of AUD650m and is on track for at least AUD1bn from 2023).
-While there is uncertainty over the timing of the deleveraging process (the recent sale of Mascot land has accelerated its balance sheet repair initiative), Qantas is committed to restoring its credit profile, and has the liquidity to mitigate any timing risk.
+An inability to deliver the cost reductions as planned or longer than expected pre-pandemic recovery (noting international travel, including freight, accounts for 40% of pre-COVID revenues), could materially negatively impact Qantas' earnings over the coming years.
+We note that progress to-date is ahead of target (Qantas has delivered structural savings of AUD920m and is on track for at least AUD1bn from 2023) also helped by improved capacity levels (50% in 2H22 from 18% in 1H22, 63% in 4Q22).
+Qantas is committed to restoring its credit profile, and has the liquidity to mitigate any timing risk.